Skip to main content

 Implementation Details

-• Tech Stack: FastAPI (Python async), Prefect 3.x, Docker, Docker Compose, PostgreSQL (asyncpg), and Docker networking.
+• Tech Stack: FastAPI (Python async), Temporal, MinIO, Docker, Docker Compose, PostgreSQL (asyncpg), and boto3 (S3 client).

-• Performance: Workflows start in 2–5 seconds; results are retrieved quickly thanks to caching and database indexing.
+• Performance: Workflows start immediately (workers are long-lived); results are retrieved quickly thanks to MinIO caching and database indexing.

-• Extensibility: Add new workflows by deploying new Docker images; extend the API with new endpoints; configure storage backends as needed.
+• Extensibility: Add new workflows by mounting code; add new vertical workers with specialized toolchains; extend the API with new endpoints.

 In Summary